theo-obadiah-teguh/MiniTest/README.md

 # MiniTest
 Automated C/C++ testing and compiling for daily assignments with Bash.
-Useful for small-scale tasks and daily workflows.
+Useful for small-scale tasks, scripts, and daily workflows.

 I built this simple script to help me with school assignments at the University of Hong Kong.
 It saved me a ton of time when debugging, especially in COMP2113 Programming Technologies and COMP2119 Introduction to Data Structures and Algorithms.
 I decided to share this publicly, so it may be some help for other HKU students in the future.

 ## Execution Instructions:
 1. Make sure you have Git installed on your device.